What Are Mandatory Annual Compliances for Private Limited Companies In India?

 - Completing Financial Statements and Annual Returns

 Every private limited company must finalize the financial statement within 30 days of the annual general meeting.
-In addition, every private limited company is required to issue the company’s annual return with the Company registrar within 60 days of the Annual General Meeting.
+In addition, every private limited company is required to issue the company’s annual return with the new Company registration within 60 days of the Annual General Meeting.

 - Upkeep Of Mandatory Registrations and Records